 - Supports protocols like JSON

-Storm topologies can be considered similar to MapReduce job.
-However, in case of Storm, it is real-time stream data processing instead of batch data processing.
-Based on the topology configuration, Storm scheduler distributes the workloads to nodes.
-Storm can interoperate with Hadoop’s HDFS through adapters if needed which is another point that makes it useful as an open source big data tool.
+Storm topologies can be considered similar to the MapReduce job.
+However, in the case of Storm, it is real-time stream data processing instead of batch data processing.
+Based on the topology configuration, the Storm scheduler distributes the workloads to nodes.
+Storm can interoperate with Hadoop’s HDFS through adapters if needed which is another point that makes it useful as an open-source big data tool.

 Apache Cassandra is a distributed type database to manage a large set of data across the servers.
 This is one of the best big data tools that mainly processes structured data sets.
 It provides highly available service with no single point of failure.
 Additionally, it has certain capabilities which no other relational database and any NoSQL database can provide.
 These capabilities are:

 - Across the data centers easy distribution of data

 - Cloud availability points